Gucci: Brand Renaissance

 In September 2016 Gucci inaugurated the Gucci Hub, its new Milan headquarters, built in the former Caproni aeronautical factory.
 In July 2017, Gucci announced the launch of Gucci Décor, which was the first time the brand tested itself in the home decoration segment.
 In April 2018, Gucci inaugurated the ArtLab, a 37,000-square-metre center of innovation outside Florence in Italy, where new leather goods and materials, footwear, metal hardware, and packaging are developed and tested.
-In November 2018, Gucci opened the Gucci Wooster Bookstore in New York, a 2,000-book shop curated by the founder of Dashwood Books David Strettell.
+In November 2018, Gucci opened the Gucci Wooster Bookstore in New York, a 2,000-book shop curated by Dashwood Books.
 In April 2019, the company launched Gucci 9, a 500-employee network of 6 call centers worldwide for high-end customer service.
 Gucci also revived its makeup collection and launched its first fine jewelry collection.
 In December 2020, following an agreement between Kering and Alibaba, Gucci launched two stores (fashion and beauty) on Tmall.
 On November 23, 2022, Alessandro Michele left the post of creative director of Gucci.

 In January 2023, Sabato de Sarno was appointed creative director of Gucci to "reestablish Gucci's edge" and "restore its brand equity", after the Bizzarri/Michele success had also eroded Gucci's luxury glow.
 His first collection, dubbed 'Gucci Ancora' (Italian for 'Gucci again') introduced a new It color, the Gucci Rosso Ancora, a velvet burgundy with an oxblood hue.
 For The New York Times' fashion journalist Vanessa Friedman, the collection was "not a major statement, but rather a cleansing interregnum after the overblown muchness of Mr. Michele's tenure", marking the dawn of a "new era of pragmatism" for the brand.
 During this creative reboot, the company launched a phase of restructuring and consolidation and in July 2023, Jean-François Palus replaced Marco Bizzarri as CEO of Gucci to drive the transition.
 Sales dropped 6% in 2023, a "trying year" according to Kering's CEO François-Henri Pinault.
 In October 2024, Stefano Cantino took over as CEO.
 De Sarno left Gucci in February 2025 and was replaced by Demna Gvasalia the following month.

+Equestrian revival

+In 2010, Charlotte Casiraghi became the official equestrian ambassador at Gucci, even working closely with Giannini on the designs for her competition gear.
+It was a notable revival for the brand, "back to its equestrian style of the early years, before Tom Ford made the image more urban and interior."
+The canvas girth strap on a horse’s saddle is what inspired the famous Gucci green and red webbing.
+The house not only sponsored Casiraghi's participation in the Global Champions Tour, but also assumed title sponsorship for the Gucci Paris Masters competition in December 2009.

+In 2014, after long being the face of the Forever Now campaign, Casiraghi became the face of Gucci Cosmetics.